versioned/versioned-api/README.md

       locale query param for get/list - will transform objects to strings based on locale If no locale is provided we use the default

-* Maybe we should not create a new changelog entry but instead update the last one if there is already a recent update for the same id (and version if the model is published).
-This will be especially important with autosave.

-* Is there a need for a one-to-one relationship?
-Can't you just embed?

 * Need archiving?
 Contentful events: create, save, autosave, archive, unarchive, publish, unpublish, delete.

 * Don’t allow deletion of model with content